codacy/chart/README.md

 # Codacy Chart

-This is the top level chart to run Codacy in enterprise mode.
+This is the top level chart to run Codacy in self-hosted mode.
-With this chart, it is possible to run all the components from Codacy, plugs all the dependencies with a single command line, including Codacy, PostgreSQL, RabbitMQ, Minio, Ingress etc...
+With this chart, it is possible to run all the components from Codacy, plugging all the dependencies with a single command line, including Codacy, PostgreSQL, RabbitMQ, Minio, Ingress etc...

 ## Work in progress